 - Author Tools: Courses, blog, domain names

 I’ll go into each of these in more detail, with links you can check out for yourself and find what works within your budget.
 Take some time to shop around see where to get the best value for the best price.

 How Much Does a Book Cover Design Cost?

 The famous saying is “Don’t judge a book by its cover”, but we do it anyway.
 The design of your book can often determine whether or not people will actually pay for it and read it.
 Your cover will make or break your book right off the bat.
 If there’s any one cost you don’t want to go cheap on, this would be it.
 While it’s true you can outsource to someone on Fiverr and get a decent cover for less than $20, it pays to do your research and find a good designer that’s going to deliver a cover that sells your book.

 Check out this video Chandler Bolt recorded on how to use Fiverr.com to outsource your book cover design.

 I would recommend setting aside a budget of at least $100.
 This isn’t to say that spending tons of money will get you an awesome cover, but going cheap on it may hurt your sales in the long run.

 How Much Does a Book Editor Cost?

-Ghostwriting, developmental or structural editing will run you much more than that depending on the length of your book and the depth of edits you require — prices run around $2,000 for 100,000 words.
+You can get a very short book (15,000 words) edited for about $150-$250.
+This is for line editing.
+Ghost writing, developmental, or structural editing will run you much more than that, upwards of $2,000 or more depending on the length of your book (up to 100,000+ words) and the depth of edits you require.

 How Much Does Book Formatting Cost?